brettz9/atyourcommand/README.md

 	text to Github through its API).
 	1. Ensure format of data is as abstract as possible in every way so as to avoid OS-specific syntax.
+	1. Investigate **other applauncher.js aspects** for possible types of substitutions?
+	1. Allow even the executable to be dynamic by prompt (e.g., if right-clicking executable file in filebrowser-enhanced and want to send args to it: whether fixed or themselves also obtained by prompt)
+		1. Ensure can grab the current URL as a path and use that within substitutions (not only the executable but other arguments)
+		1. Ability to convert selected path into file:// URL before passing on within arguments

 1. Option to **make command or executable batch**

 1. Submit to AMO